- Cornwall Central High School

 If your child will be absent from school, please call the attendance line at extension 5009 to report the absence.

-Additionally, if your child experiences a serious medical condition, please notify the Health Office as soon as possible.
+Additionally, if your child experiences a serious medical condition that requires restrictions or special needs, please notify the Health Office as soon as possible.

 Medication Administration